Should I upgrade my alarm system?

 The apps also work on tablets, or via a web browser, so it’s possible to activate or deactivate an alarm, or see who is on the premises, from virtually anywhere with an internet connection.

 PIR motion sensors vs. simple movement sensors

 The earliest types of sensor operated in one of two ways:

-- The microwave sensor detects motion like a speed camera does, by bouncing microwave radiation off objects back onto its sensor.
-It can detect how fast something is going, and which direction it’s moving in.
+- The microwave sensor detected motion like a speed camera does, by bouncing microwave radiation off objects back onto its sensor.
+It could detect how fast something was going, and which direction it was moving in.

-The problem that each of these sensors had was that they were a crude measure of the environment.
+The problem that each of these sensors had was that they tended to be a crude measure of the environment.
 Early PIRs and microwave sensors might not tell the difference between a cat and a human.
-Dual sensors, like Verisure’s Perimeter Detector, are much better at distinguishing those things because they can be programmed to only detect something in body temperature range which moves the same way a person does.
+Dual sensors, like Verisure’s Perimeter Detector, are much better at distinguishing these, as they can be specifically programmed to detect human-like heat movements.